ramigs/strapi-nuxt-article/strapi-nuxt.md

 Although not required, a basic knowledge of Strapi and Nuxt.js is recommended.

-Also, it's important to mention that this guide was written based on the following versions:

-> Disclaimer: this tutorial was written for Strapi 3.0.1 (stable release) and
+> Disclaimer: this tutorial was written based on Strapi 3.0.1 (stable release) and
 > Nuxt.js 2.12.2.
 It should work on different versions too, but you may need to
 > adapt it here and there.